mba811/quicklook-rest-with-nim/tests/code_blocks/code_blocks.rst

 Extension code-block
 ====================

-This should be a `code block`:code: in Nimrod:
+This should be a `code block`:code: in Nim:

 .. code-block::
     :number-lines: -33

-    echo "Hey nimrod!"
+    echo "Hey nim!"
     if a < b:
         # Blah blah
         echo "Cool, right?"